Alejogb1/job-board/blog-data/converting-unix-time-into-date-time-via-excel.md

 id: "converting-unix-time-into-date-time-via-excel"
 ---

-Okay so you've got a bunch of unix timestamps and you need to wrangle them into something Excel understands aka date and time I've been there believe me it's like a rite of passage for anyone who's ever touched data that wasn't born inside an Excel spreadsheet
+ so you've got a bunch of unix timestamps and you need to wrangle them into something Excel understands aka date and time I've been there believe me it's like a rite of passage for anyone who's ever touched data that wasn't born inside an Excel spreadsheet

 First off let's get this straight Unix time it’s not a calendar it’s a number the seconds since January 1 1970 0000 UTC that's your starting point Excel on the other hand thinks of dates as serial numbers days since January 1 1900 with time as the fractional part of the day So yeah you can see we're gonna need a translation layer

 I remember this one time back in like 2015 I was scraping this ancient web API that just dumped data with unix timestamps all over the place I was building an internal dashboard and was struggling with it It was a mess I used to handle it with those online converters but it was so tedious after a while I had to build a process to do it on the fly This issue you are facing is exactly what I went through years ago

-Okay so how do we go from this number to something we can actually read First thing you need is to understand the core concept Excel's date system has a base of January 1 1900 while Unix has January 1 1970 We need to account for that difference that is the starting point so you need to figure out the offset in days
+ so how do we go from this number to something we can actually read First thing you need is to understand the core concept Excel's date system has a base of January 1 1900 while Unix has January 1 1970 We need to account for that difference that is the starting point so you need to figure out the offset in days

 We can accomplish this with a simple formula in excel You'll need to take that Unix timestamp and then convert it to days Add a fixed number of days for the epoch difference and then multiply by 86400 which is seconds per day and divide by it to get the fraction